 Many organizations have started incorporating security practices from the beginning of development — known as shifting left.
 A shift left approach to security allows companies to:

-Once the developer starts writing the coding and completes a function, the second test is Static Application Security Testing (SAST).
-It ensures the code is secure with white box testing.
-For example, it might ensure that the developer inputted verification or that the libraries are up to date.
+Once the developer starts writing the coding and completes a function, the second test is static application security testing (SAST).
+Using “white box” testing, SAST ensures the code is secure.
+For example, it might show things like:

 This testing is completed after each line of code.
 Automation has made this test faster and easier than ever.
 In fact, it can even catch issues while the developer is typing.